Reservations for Lodging and Campgrounds

 If you want to get off the trail for a night in Tuolomne Meadows, consider staying in a tent cabin at Tuolomne Meadows Lodge.
 There are showers, and a wonderful restaurant.
 Even if you are staying in the backpackers camp at Tuolomne you MAY be able to get a hot shower.
 When we were there in Aug 2007 it was only available to lodge guests, but other times we have been able to use it.

 There are quite a few hotels right outside the park entrances.

 A gem along the Eastern Sierra is Mt.
 Williamson Motel, in Independence, run by Henrietta and Paul Kenn.
 Not only are the rooms impeccably clean, Henrietta and Paul provide a complete, delicious breakfast.
+Also, for a fee, you can arrange for transportation to and from nearby trailheads.
+We did this when our friends came over Kearsarge Pass-since we would be less than a week from getting off the trail, they left a car for us at the motel, and we called Paul when we got to Whitney Portal.
 It was a wonderful way to end the hike. www.mtwilliamsonmotel.com

 Campgrounds are run by the various agencies, like Yosemite National Park, Inyo National Forest.
 Most can be reserved through http://www.recreation.gov/.
 Of course many are no reservations, just first come, first gets the campsite.
 Check for the campground near the trailhead you wish to enter, and plan accordingly.
 If you can get a reservation, do so.